Delideer/english-for-designers/06-thesis/index.md

 ## The initial process
 As I've mentioned before, I chose a visual identity rebrand for my thesis.
 I had no idea how much research you have to do before you can actually get to the fun part of creating the visuals!

 The thing is, you have to spend a lot of time deep diving into the main competition on the market first.
-If you don't know your enemy's strenghts and weaknesses, you can't even compete with them.
+If you don't know your enemy's strengths and weaknesses, you can't even compete with them.
 The research was the hardest part of my thesis, as I didn't know where it was going.
 Sometimes, I didn't know where I was going either.
 It was a strange time for me.

 But, I got to know the competition of Theatre D21, both from Czech Republic and across Europe.
 It was pretty exciting!
 My brain had later become used to staying awake for longer periods of time.
 Which is useful when there's a deadline creeping behind your back.
 Not like you have a choice, but you get what I mean.
 Anyway, it helped me a lot to envision what should the new visual identity actually look like.